Georgios Tzavellas: AEK Athens

+Pendikspor

+Giorgos Tzavellas signed for free to Pendikspor from AEK on July 1.

+Atromitos

+Giorgos Tzavellas signed for free to Atromitos on September 11, 2023.

 International career

 Greece

-After his impressive performances for Panionios, Tzavellas was called up to the Greece national football team on 15 November 2009 by Otto Rehhagel to face Ukraine in the second leg of the 2010 FIFA World Cup qualification playoffs.
+After his impressive performances for Panionios, Tzavellas was called up to the national team on 15 November 2009 by Otto Rehhagel to face Ukraine in the second leg of the 2010 FIFA World Cup qualification playoffs.
 He did not feature in this game.
 On 11 May 2010, Tzavellas was named in Rehhagel's 30 man provisional World Cup squad for the 2010 World Cup, but was not selected for the final 23-man squad.

 He made his international debut in a Euro 2012 qualifier against Croatia on 7 September 2010.
 Tzavellas was named to the 23-man squad for UEFA Euro 2012.

 Tzavellas' season year with PAOK was his passport not only to be called from Greek national manager Fernando Santos to the 30 man provisional World Cup squad, but also to the final 23-man squad for 2014 World Cup.

 On 7 October 2016, Tzavellas will miss the next three to four weeks due to knee injury.
 Tzavellas picked a knee injury during Greece's 2–0 win over Cyprus and he underwent scans to learn the extent of his injury.
 On 12 November 2016, at the Karaiskakis Stadium, Tzavellas scored, at the 95th minute against Bosnia and Herzegovina giving a valuable point to Greece, in his effort to qualify to the 2018 World Cup.

+On 17 November 2023, Tzavellas announced his retirement from the Greek national team.